-The reader doesn’t have the ability to make changes to the appearance of the text with fixed-layout ebooks, so reflowable is a better option if you’re concerned with increasing the functionality and flexibility of your text.
+The reader doesn’t have the ability to make changes to the appearance of the text with fixed-layout ebooks.
+Therefore, reflowable is a better option if you’re concerned with increasing the functionality, flexibility, and accessibility of your text.

-Enhancements like Read-Aloud audio for kids’ books, GIFs, and embedded video players can only be added to fixed layout EPUB files.
+Enhancements like Read-Aloud audio for kids’ books, GIFs, and embedded video players display better with fixed-layout EPUB files.

 It’s easier for readers to search text, use dictionary functionality, and leave bookmarks, in a reflowable EPUB.

 The short answer is that if you have the capability, EPUB3 is preferable.
-Fixed layout EPUB3 files can be viewed on EPDs, which is a big plus.
+Fixed-layout EPUB3 files can be viewed on electronic paper display devices, which is a big plus.
 The standard for EPUB3 is generally more robust and well organized than the EPUB2 spec, as well.
-The EPUB2 fixed layout format was created by Apple, and adapted by other retailers like Kobo for use on their devices, but not all retailers can accommodate EPUB2 fixed layout files.
+The EPUB2 fixed-layout format was created by Apple, and adapted by other retailers like Kobo for use on their devices, but not all retailers can accommodate EPUB2 fixed-layout files.